 Take note of how precise this business proposal example is.
 You want to keep your executive summary concise and clear from the get-go.
 This sets the right tone for the rest of your proposal.
 It also gives your buyer a reason to continue reading your proposal.

-Crafting an executive summary and keeping it concise and compelling can be challenging. but you can use an AI summarizer online to generate an executive summary.
+Crafting an executive summary and keeping it concise and compelling can be challenging, but you can use an AI summarizer online or an AI proposal generator to create a polished document or executive summary.
 Such tools are trained on relevant AI models that can extract core points from a given text.
 You can get such a point either in bullet form or in abstract summary form.

 Pro Tip: Try to write an executive summary such that, even if your prospective client doesn’t read the entire proposal (with a good executive summary, they most likely will), they should have a clear idea about what your company does and how you can help them.